reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

    ![VMrdp](../media/vm4.png)

 1. Select Connect when prompted.
 You will get a warning that the .rdp file is from an unknown publisher.
 This is expected.
-In the Remote Desktop Connection window, select Connect to continue.
+In the Remote Desktop Connection window, select **Connect** to continue.

    ![VMrdp](../media/vm8.png)

 1. In the Windows Security window, select More Choices and then Use a different account.
-Enter **Username:** <inject key="Labvm Admin Username"></inject> and **Password:** <inject key="Labvm Admin Password"></inject> and then select OK.
+Enter **Username:** <inject key="Labvm Admin Username"></inject> and **Password:** <inject key="Labvm Admin Password"></inject> and then select **OK**.

    ![VMrdp](../media/vm6.png)